drkninja64/Collaboration/README.md

 Messages
 ========

-* No new message
+* tell me what you think of it

 Changelog
 =========

-* init() is no longer recursive, returns true if error encountered
+* changed init() to constructor
+* constructor can handle exception by itself